brucemack/microlink/docs/asl_supplement.md

 * (To Caller) Full Packet, Type=Control(4), Subclass=ANSWER(4)
 * (To Caller) Full Packet, Type=Control(4), Subclass=Stop Sounds(255)

+## Sequence Number Notes

+* When a NEW is received, reset the inbound inbound_expected_seq to 1 (i.e next message).
+* When a NEW is received, reset the outbound_seq to 1.
+* When sending a frame, set the ISeqno field to inbound_expected_seq.
+* When sending any frame send outbound_seq in the OSeqno field.
+After sending a frame **that is not an ACK** increment outbound_seq field.
+* When a full frame is received, check the OSeqno field and increment the next_expected_seq.

 ## Message Format/Semantics

 ### NEW